tanho63/tanho.ca/content/posts/recs/index.md

   building a support system for areas they aren't as good, and more.
 - [Vasily Zubarev: How to hire sane engineers 2.0](https://vas3k.com/notes/hiring/index.html) (~15 min read)
 	- A pragmatic Russian's take on hiring engineers in a "sane" and effective way.
-	Would really like to implement this one day on bypassing some of the technical interview steps that are so common now.
+	Would love to implement this one day to help with bypassing some of the technical interview steps that are so common now.

 ## career advice